kisssadam/Static-HTML-file-browser-for-Dropbox/README.md

 Installation
 ------------
 1. Before starting the program, please edit the config.py with your favourite text editor.
-The setting up takes less than 30 seconds if you read the comments in config.py
+Setting up takes less than 30 seconds if you read the comments in config.py
 2. Now start program.py with -h or --help command line argument.
 There will be a short info about it.
     ```python program.py --help```
 3. Use "program.py --install location" command, and it will copy "icons" directory to the specified directory.